ni/nimi-python/docs/nidigital/class.rst

                 Order in which to shift the bits.

-                -   :py:data:`~nidigital.BitOrder.MSB` (2500): Specifies the bit order by most significant bit first.
+                -   :py:data:`~nidigital.BitOrder.MSB`: Specifies the bit order by most significant bit first.
-                -   :py:data:`~nidigital.BitOrder.LSB` (2501): Specifies the bit order by least significant bit first.
+                -   :py:data:`~nidigital.BitOrder.LSB`: Specifies the bit order by least significant bit first.